RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 #### A

-Anthony Douglas Elonis was an active user of the social networking Web site Facebook&hellip;
+Anthony Douglas Elonis was an active user of the social networking Web site Facebook &hellip;
 In May 2010, Elonis's wife of nearly seven years left him, taking with her their two young children.
 Elonis began "listening to more violent music"